-In addition to the subsystem management functions, T-Kernel also provides the device driver functions in order to extend itself.
-Both subsystems and device drivers are function modules independent from T-Kernel itself.
-They can be used by loading their corresponding binary programs into system space and then calling them from a task on T-Kernel.
+In addition to the subsystem management functions, μ T-Kernel also provides the device driver functions in order to extend itself.
+Both subsystems and device drivers are function modules independent from μ T-Kernel itself.
+They can be used by loading their corresponding binary programs and then calling them from a task on μ T-Kernel.
 Both run at the protection level 0.
 While API is limited to using open/close and read/write type when calling a device driver, API for calling a subsystem can be defined without any restriction.
-Moreover, for the subsystem, there is a function that automatically manages a resource at the time of creating (starting) or terminating a resource group (process), for the device driver, there is no function to do so.